 Unpack the amplifier from it's shipping carton and inspect for any signs of damage.
 The amplifier should be installed (either fixed or mobile installation), in a place that allows good ventilation and provides a suitable base to support it.
 Failure to allow for reasonable ventilation will cause the amplifier to overheat and shutdown prematurely.
 A short 50 Ohm patch lead should be used to connect the amplifiers RTX SO239 input connector to the output, (Antenna Socket) of the drive Radio.
-The length of this cable is not critical but should be of good quality and be kept as short as practically possible and suitable for VHF operation.
+This length of this cable is not critical but should be of good quality and be kept as short as practically possible and suitable for VHF operation.
 The ANT output of the amplifier should then be connected to antenna being used.
-(If an external SWR/Power meter is to be used the amplifier should be connected to the input and then the antenna to the output, however this is not required as the amplifier has a built in power meter and SWR indication).
-This order of connection is very important.
-Check also that the Antenna is suitably rated for the power output level.
-(Antenna SWR should not change much from low to high power).
+(If an external SWR/Power meter is to be used the amplifier should be connected to the input and then the antenna to the output, however this is not required as the amplifier should not change much from low to high power).
 The antenna should be tuned before connecting the power amplifier or with the amplifier switched OFF!
 However as most VHF antennas require initial tuning after installation this should not be an issue.